timkley/mattermost-plugin-bot-webhook/README.md

 ## Installation

+Download the most current release from the [Releases](https://github.com/timkley/mattermost-plugin-bot-webhook/releases) page.

+> [!IMPORTANT]
+> If the upload fails make sure that Mattermost is configured to handle large file uploads and your webserver also allows uploading files of the same size.
+>
+> **Mattermost:** Search the System Console for "Maximum File Size".
+> **Nginx:** The server config can be found at `/etc/nginx/conf.d/mattermost.conf`.
+Edit the setting `client_max_body_size` under `location /`.

+## Manual Build / Installation

 Clone this repository and build the plugin using `make dist`.
-After that upload the plugin to your Mattermost instance and enable it.

-If the upload fails make sure that Mattermost is configured to handle large file uploads and your webserver also allows uploading files of the same size.
+The bundled plugin can be found in the `dist` folder.

 ## Configuration